 I had also created ‘on table entertainment’ (a play on in-flight entertainment) for each table.
 Explaining why each table had been given what appeared to be a random place name, a photo of us together in that location and then various infomation about the evening: I had signed up to an app that was for wedding photo sharing, so told people how they could download it.
 The all important WiFi password, considering that some of the overseas guests didn’t have working phones they’d be able to get on Facebook etc and share the day with those that couldn’t fly over.
 I explained our unusual unique guestbooks (keep reading) and the wedding flavours (which were glowsticks and I didn’t want them to ‘run out of juice’ before it got dark!).

-For want of a better word, I had wanted to prove that me and Jesse had had a normal relationship, some of the guests had only spoken to Jesse through video chat and others hadn’t met him at all before our wedding day!
+For want of a better word, I had wanted to prove that we had had a normal relationship, some of the guests had only spoken to my other half through video chat and others hadn’t met him at all before our wedding day!
 So I used the seating plan board as a way to display silly photos we’ve taken together while visiting each other and from when we met, to show just how hard we’ve both worked to make our relationship a success!
 The board also had an outline of Jamaica, the UK and the States and a text box saying:

 Taking 22 flights